 Not only has Landscaping has compromised the function of this downspout, it has created additional issues to the structure by not discharging water away from the home.

-This configuration is known as an 'S-Trap" and has been in nearly every state.
-Without proper venting, the water in this trap can be unknowingly drained, allowing sewer gasses to vent through the fixture.
+This configuration is known as an 'S-Trap" and is a code violation in nearly every state.
+Without proper venting, the water in this trap can be unknowingly siphoned out, allowing sewer gasses to vent through the fixture.

 Here is a great video form "This Old House" explaining this issue.